 You must inspect your flooring before fitting.
 Should you find any defects at all in the product please contact us straight away and DO NOT INSTALL THE FLOORING.
-Wooden Floor Shop Ltd cannot be held liable for any fitting costs or other costs arising fitting of incorrect or faulty goods.
+Wood Floor Warehouse Ltd cannot be held liable for any fitting costs or other costs arising fitting of incorrect or faulty goods.

 Site conditions for Laminate flooring

 It is the responsibility of the owner and fitter to determine if the site conditions such as sub-floor and humidity are acceptable for laminate floor installation.
 Humidity levels should be between 45% and 65% .
 Concrete Sub floors should have a moisture content of no more than 3.5 % and wooden sub-floors no more than 12%.